katsulau/devdocs-mcp/README.md

 # DevDocs Reference MCP

-An MCP (Model Context Protocol) server that provides fast, offline access to DevDocs documentation for AI editors like Claude and Cursor.
+An MCP (Model Context Protocol) server that provides offline access to DevDocs documentation for AI editors like Claude and Cursor.

 ## Features